millipedes/project_maker/README.md

 $ ./project_maker_binary t latex_project_dir/file C c_dir/file
 ```
 This will make directories (if it doesn't alredy exist) `latex_project_dir/` and
-`c_dir` and place the user's default C, and latex, files in them.
-Additionally,
+`c_dir/` in the current directory and place the user's default C, and latex,
-the program dynamically generates a Makefile.
+files in them.
+Additionally, the program dynamically generates a Makefile.

 ### :mag: Tests
 I have written a `test.sh` file.
 If you run this test.sh file in the root of the